Elektrobit/corbos_scm/README.rst

      **The example below can only work if the corbos_scm service was installed on the backend server of your build service.**

-2. Create a package in your OBS instance
+2. Create a package in OBS

    .. code:: bash